Political positions of Bernie Sanders: Israeli–Palestinian conflict

+Gaza war

 During the Gaza war, after Biden-appointed Secretary of State Antony Blinken had done so, Sanders called for a "humanitarian pause" to the conflict to allow aid to reach Gazan civilians, thoroughly condemning the bombings of civilian targets by the IDF and Netanyahu's anti-democratic policies and calling Hamas an "authoritarian nightmare, repressing dissent and stealing from Gazans not just the basic materials of life they need, but the dream of a better future."
 He continued to insist on a two-state solution.
 However, he was criticized by over 400 former staffers and over 300 presidential campaign delegates, as well as numerous Jewish and Palestinian American supporters, for not endorsing a full ceasefire to end the war.
+Sanders later called for a ceasefire in August 2024.

 On July 25, 2025, speaking about the humanitarian crisis in the Gaza Strip, Sanders said in a statement: "Having already killed or wounded 200,000 Palestinians, mostly women and children, the extremist Israeli government is using mass starvation to engineer the ethnic cleansing of Gaza."
 He accused Israel of carrying out an "extermination" campaign in Gaza.
-In July 2025, Sanders called for an end to US military aid to Israel.
+In July 2025, Sanders called for an end to all US military aid to Israel.

+In November 2024, April 2025, July 2025, and April 2026 Sanders forced votes in the U.S. senate to end military aid to Israel.
+All four attempts failed, though the third attempt received a majority of support from the Democratic caucus, and the fourth received 85 percent of support from the caucus.

+In September 2025, Sanders became the first U.S. senator to affirm that Israel is committing genocide against Palestinians in Gaza.

+During an October 2025 interview with Axios, when asked if he considers himself a Zionist, Sanders stated, "No. Not within the terms of what Zionism means."